Ruthvik9/soccer_tracking/README.md

 ---

+## Some notes
-## Match-Aware Sampler
+### Match-Aware Sampler

-The Match-Aware Sampler is an extension of the standard “Random Identity Sampler” used in person Re-ID training.
+The Match-Aware Sampler is a custom extension of the standard “Random Identity Sampler” used in person Re-ID training.
 Its core functionality is:

 i) Batch Construction